pvienneau/veem-interview-react-stopwatch/README.md

 The layout has the following requirements:
 - Consider the stopwatch to be the sole functional module on the page.
 Therefore, make sure that it's always centered on the screen, both horizontally and vertically.
+- Don't be concerned with small screens layout and design

 Buttons will require the following properties and behaviours:
 - Each will render a unique icon.
 Consider that the play button turns into a stop button when the stopwatch is running.
+- Don't forget to include a hover state and disabled state to each button
-- Based on the button, its coloring will be different.
+- Based on the button and state, its coloring will be different.
 You can use the SCSS color variables for this.
-- Don't forget to include a hover state and disabled state to each button

 2. **Basic State Management** Now that we are rendering buttons, let's tie those into our Stopwatch component and handle user interactions and state management.
 The following behaviours should be accounted for:
 - When I click on the **play** button, the timer should start incrementing.
 This should also turn the **play** button into a **stop** button.